metaplex-foundation/docs/docs/programs/token-metadata/instructions.md

 This instruction verifies the collection of a Metadata account for unsized parent NFTs, by setting the `Verified` boolean to `True` on the `Collection` field.
 Calling it on a collection whose parent NFT has a size field will throw an error.

+Clients should detect if a NFT is part of a sized collection or not and call the appropriate handler for the user to abstract away this detail.

 </ProgramInstruction>